grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 [//]: # (I guess I'm just assuming Chips got the starters for the diesels back together -- she certainly had plenty of time.)

-She stepped up to the engine control panel located just behind Bastian.
-This panel was showing no power to the lights and indicators that usually glowed comfortably as they showed the core propulsion systems of the boat were working.
+Captain Percy stepped up to the engine control panel located just behind Bastian.
+This panel was showing no power to the lights and indicators that usually glowed comfortably as they communicated to the control room crew that the core propulsion systems of the boat were working.
 Percy flipped the switch to turn on power to the diesels regardless -- that circuit was also isolated from the main power circuits as a safety precaution.
 She pushed and held the starter buttons for the diesels.
 These were mechanically rigged to valves in the high-pressure system that let air flow into the engines with enough force to turn over the crankshaft and the big cylinder bores.
 The diesels required no external electricity source to start or run.

 After a few seconds of listening to the high-pitched hiss of air flowing through the boat and down to the engines, Percy heard the rumbling vibrations of the diesels firing down in the deep parts of the boat and released the starter buttons.

 "A little more throttle Bastian!"
 Hemi called down after the diesels started bellowing their confident exhaust behind him.
-Now he felt like the _Prospect_ had the power to confront this big weather they were driving into.
+Now he felt the _Prospect_ had the muscle to confront this big weather they were driving into.

 A few minutes later the regular lighting came back on, and the harsh shadows of the emergency floodlights faded away.
 Power returned to the ship panel by panel, along with the reassuring hums of all the electric motors, circuits, and filaments that bathed every moment of their lives onboard the boat.

 Percy picked up the PA mic.
 "Nice work Chips."
 She waited a second but there was no reply over the ship PA.
 "Bastian, I'm going to the cargo hold to check on the load."

 The ship was a mess.
 Percy made her way stepping over all the detritus of a working sub scattered over every deck: tools, bedding, cans of food, cleaning supplies, scattered stacks of papers, half-unrolled charts, pencils, rags, parts, and steel-encased equipment.
 For all the mess in the main decks though, the cargo hold was not too bad.
 Hemi's careful re-arrangement of the cargo crates earlier had included strapping the crates hard up against the wall, and the old cotton-web straps had mostly held.
 Only a couple of crates had broken loose.
-Owen and Gregory were using the block and tackle to move them out of the center area of the cargo hold.
-Chips had joined him, and was stowing equipment that had been shaken loose.
+Owen and Gregory were using the chain hoist to move the loose crate from the center area of the cargo hold.
+Chips had joined them, and was stowing equipment that had been shaken loose.
 She had one of the broken bicycles that had escaped from the rusty bicycle pile in her hands when she saw Percy.

 Chips' face immediately went red.
 "That's the second fuckin' time Percy.
 Two fuckin' times you almost fuckin' killed me now.
 You fuckin' surface the boat in a fuckin' storm?
 Fuckin' damn you to a cold fuckin' watery hell you fuckin' shit-faced asshole."